HaukeBartsch/data-transfer-station/receiver/README.md

 # Build, run and test

 The Dockerfile contains the build instructions for the receiver.
+The file has been tested with podman so its possible to run it with reduced permissions.

 ```{bash}
    docker build -t receiver -f Dockerfile .